Wahoo KICKR Core vs. Zwift One: Which One to Buy?

 Ride Feel

-Today’s smart bike trainers are so advanced and similar in terms of the ride feel that noticing a difference is very difficult unless you ride them side by side.
+Today’s smart bike trainers are so advanced and similar in terms of ride feel that it’s challenging to notice a difference unless you ride them side by side.
+I have not tried these trainers yet, but after watching a few video reviews (links below), they seem similar.

 High-end trainers, however, offer resistance over 2000W.
 The same goes for the maximum gradient.
 For the Core and Hub, it’s 16%.
 So they can’t simulate steeper hills.
 However, hand on heart, is it necessary?
 Most people set the trainer difficulty to 50% anyway.